 This lovingly made reimagining of Roger Corman‘s classic, and cult favorite, Death Race 2000 (1975), keeps up with the entertainment factor of the original.
 David Carradine, who starred as Frankenstein in the first film (along with a heavy-set Sylvester Stallone who played Machine Gun Joe as the winning driver’s main adversary) provides the voice of the first “Frank” in this remake as a huge nod and wink to Corman’s camp classic.
 Roger adores Paul W.S.
 Anderson (known for Event Horizon and all but one of the Resident Evil films) whom he discovered when the director made his first film Shopping in 1994 with Jude Law, Sadie Frost, Sean Pertwee, Sean Bean, Marianne Faithful and Jason Isaacs.

-While Corman’s film dealt with a race taking place out on the road, where members of the public were considered targets by the drivers, the remake (which Anderson says is a prequel to the 1975 film) is a reality TV show brought to the public from inside a high security prison.
+Corman’s film deals with a race taking place out on the road.
+Members of the public are considered targets by the drivers.
+They make for great bonus points.
+The remake (which Anderson says is a prequel to the 1975 film) is a reality TV show.
+Death Race comes to the public from inside a high security prison.
 Overall, the mythos is the same.
 Frankenstein is the “long-term” winner and crowd pleaser that dies at the beginning of the film.
-In the original, “Frank” was continually resurrected by faceless drivers as the real one and the subsequent replacements kept getting killed.
+In the original, “Frank” was continually resurrected by faceless drivers as the real one.
+This happened each time the new replacements kept getting killed.

-In the 2008 version, only one previous Frankenstein exists before Statham’s Jensen Ames puts on the mask.
-Machine Gun Joe, Statham’s biggest adversary is played by Tyrese Gibson and Ian McShane (Deadwood, Lovejoy) plays Coach; the man in charge of Frank’s pit crew.
-Joan Hall, the three time Oscar nominated actress from TV’s The Killing, plays Hennessey, the prison governor and the romantic interest in the film is filled by Natalie Martinez (Under the Dome, Secrets and Lies).
+In the 2008 version of Death Race, only one previous Frankenstein exists before Statham’s Jensen Ames puts on the mask.
+Tyrese Gibson plays Machine Gun; Joe Statham’s biggest adversary.
+Ian McShane (Deadwood, Lovejoy) plays Coach; the man in charge of Frank’s pit crew.
+Joan Hall, three time Oscar nominated actress from TV’s The Killing, plays Hennessey.
+She is the prison governor.
+The romantic interest in the film is filled by Natalie Martinez (Under the Dome, Secrets and Lies).

 Poster for Death Race 2000